We're working with Kent's district and parish councils and private sector partners to:

 Effective public transport contributes to our climate goals by removing cars from the road.
 But to go further, we're working with partners to lead the shift away from fossil fuels, and toward cleaner vehicles.

-For taxis and private-hire vehicles, we are installing 24 rapid charger sockets.
+For taxis and private-hire vehicles, we have installed 24 rapid charger sockets.
 They are spread across 6 districts.

 We're also working with bus service providers to increase the number of electric buses on the road.
 Our projects have seen trials for an: